bTayFla/PtTracker/README.md

 2. When your browser opens, click "PtTracker.html".

 <h1>Pricing / Purchasing Info</h1>
-0.003 BTC or 0.2 LTC (Send enough overage to cover your transfer fee)
+0.003 BTC or 0.2 LTC (Send enough to cover your transfer fee)

 Message me on Discord or Telegram.
 I will reply with the payment address.
 Once payment is confirmed, I will send your license key.